MitschlCoding/GoMaL/readme.md

 ### Visualisation

 Just run the Python script /util/helper.py in the repository folder.
-Be sure to install
+Be sure to install the requirements for Visualisation first.